ExpressionAnalysis/CNV_Radar/Vignette/vignette.md

 ## Data source
 The Baylor College of Medicine Human Genome Sequencing Center (HGSC) has made a great open access dataset available from participants in Texas.
 In a pilot Open Access (OA) project from the CPRIT-funded Texas Cancer Research Biobank (TCRB), many Texas cancer patients were willing to openly share genomic data from tumor and normal matched pair specimens.
 For the first time, genetic data from **seven** human cancer cases with matched normal are freely available without requirement for data use agreements nor any major restriction except that end users cannot attempt to re-identify the participants.

 We are going to use this amazing resource to for this vignette.
 The data source is described in a 2016 publication in Nature.
-Information about sequencing can be found here: http://txcrb.org/sequencing.html.
+Information about sequencing can be found here: ~~http://txcrb.org/sequencing.html~~. **(Update, as of 09DEC2020 it seems like the txcrb.org site doesn't point to the TCRB)**

 ```
 Specimens were sequenced on Illumina HiSeq machines, with 100 base-pair paired-end reads, to a depth of approximately 200x over the exonic regions.
 The exome capture design was VCRome 2.1 (see HGSC VCRome Design), supplied by NimbleGen.
 Mapping was to human reference build 19, verson "GRCh37-lite", using BWA(Burrows-Wheeler Aligner) subsequent base-quality recalibration and local realignment around known indel sites was performed by GATK.
 See the individual file metadata or BAM headers for exceptions, version numbers, and/or extra information.